aegisclient/client/README.md

 ## What is Aegis?

-Aegis is a **free, open-source** Fabric injection client for Minecraft 1.20.4.
-It features **134+ modules** across 8 categories, advanced **anti-cheat bypass** with NCP-safe packet timing, and a native **Rust launcher** built with Tauri.
+Aegis is a free Fabric injection client for Minecraft 1.20.4.
+It features 134+ modules across 8 categories, advanced anti-cheat bypass with NCP-safe packet timing, and a native launcher.

-> **Disclaimer:** This project is for educational purposes.
-Use responsibly and at your own risk.
+> This project is for educational purposes.
+Use responsibly and at your own risk

 ## Issues

-If you notice any bugs or missing features, please let us know by opening an [issue](https://github.com/ArhanCodes/aegis/issues).
+If you notice any bugs or missing features, please let us know by opening an [issue](https://github.com/ArhanCodes/aegis/issues)

 ## Modules (134)